 It has a broad discipline of uses as it can be integrated into multiple domains.
 As it acts as a distributed ledger over the Internet, it can handle cryptocurrencies and other promising areas of e-banking, fintech, government systems, insurance, healthcare, retails, and transactions.

 Advantages of Blockchain

-- Time reduction: In finance, Blockchain allows for a speedy resolution of trades with high reliability and security.
-It does not take long to verify, settlement as well as clearance.
+- Time reduction: Blockchain allows for a speedy resolution of trades with high reliability and security in finance.
+It does not take long to verify, settle, and clear.

 - Unchangeable transactions: This technology has the characteristics of registering transactions in a sequential order that is used for certifying the inalterability of all operations, which means all the transactions are immutable; Therefore, modification is restricted, and the integrity of the data is preserved.

-- Reliability: It certifies as well as confirms the uniqueness of each party of the chain hence eliminates duplicate records, accelerates transactions, and reducing rates.
+- Reliability: It certifies and confirms the uniqueness of each party of the chain, hence eliminating duplicate records, accelerating transactions, and reducing rates.

 - Collaboration: This allows each party to transact directly with each other without the need for a third-party intermediary.

-- Decentralized: This is because there is no central authority that supervises the entire system process.
+- Decentralized: This is because no central authority supervises the entire system process.
 There are certain paradigms and rules on which each node interacts with Blockchain information.